Regular isolated black holes: The geometrical setting

-\item In a space-time satisfying the previous conditions there is a three parameter family of Bondi systems such that the leading order behaviour of the shear of the congruence defined by $\tilde \ell$ vanishes in the limit $u\to \infty$.
-We completely eliminate this freedom by requiring that the cuts $u=$constant asymptotically coincide with the {\em center of mass} \footnote{Notice that in an asymptotically flat spacetime the Bondi flux of gravitational radiation must go to zero as $u\to \infty$.
-Although the notion of angular momentum and center of mass in general relativity are very complex \cite{Moreschi04,Adamo2009vu}, the situation drastically simplifies when the radiation vanishes.
-In fact, total angular momentum behaves just as in special relativity under translations $J^{ab}\to J^{ab}+P^{[a}X^{b]}$; therefore, one can eliminate the translational freedom by placing the origin of the reference frame on the center of mass world line.
-Analogously, this corresponds to the selection of the {\em center of mass} sections at $\sI^{+}$.\cite{Moreschi04}} in the same regime. \item The functions $(u,r)$ can be used as coordinate functions in the region in which the null congruence $\tilde \ell$ does not show caustics.
+In a space-time satisfying the previous conditions there is a three parameter family of Bondi systems such that the leading order behaviour of the shear of the congruence defined by $\tilde \ell$ vanishes in the limit $u\to \infty$.
+We completely eliminate this freedom by requiring that the cuts $u=$constant asymptotically coincide with the {\em center of mass} in the same regime.

+The functions $(u,r)$ can be used as coordinate functions in the region in which the null congruence $\tilde \ell$ does not show caustics.
 The asymptotically flat region is reached in the limit $r \rightarrow \infty$.
 The origin of this affine parameter is chosen so that $r$ asymptotically coincides with the luminosity distance (i.e. the expansion of the null congruence $\tilde \ell$ goes as $r^{-1}+\sO(r^{-3})$).

-\item There exists a smooth null function $w=w(u)$ such that \begin{enumerate} \item $w=0$ at the horizon $H$.
+There exists a smooth null function $w=w(u)$ such that \begin{enumerate} \item $w=0$ at the horizon $H$.

 \item $\dot w \equiv \frac{dw}{du}>0$.

 \item $w < 0$ for all $u$.

 \item $\lim\limits_{u\rightarrow \infty} w = 0$. \end{enumerate}